Macular Degeneration Research

 In the past, drugs that target a specific protein have been the only injectable medicine available.
 These medicines, known as anti-vascular endothelial growth factor (anti-VEGF), need to be injected into the eye every 4 to 12 weeks, depending on the person.
 Anti-VEGF drugs decrease the amount of fluid from wet AMD.5

 Longer-lasting anti-VEGF drugs provide treatment with fewer injections.
-Beovu® (brolucizumab-dbll) is approved by the U.S. Food and Drug Administration (FDA) for the treatment of wet AMD.
-About 1 in every 3 people taking Beovu are able to wait up to 3 months before their next injection.
+Beovu® (brolucizumab-dbll) is approved by the US Food and Drug Administration (FDA) for the treatment of wet AMD.
+About 1 in every 3 people taking Beovu can wait up to 3 months before their next injection.
 Beovu is new, but it may provide a better option for those with wet AMD.2,6

-Two additional longer-lasting anti-VEGF drugs, Abicipar-pegol and Sutent® (sunitinib), are in clinical trial for treating wet AMD and may take years to receive FDA approval.2
+Two additional longer-lasting anti-VEGF drugs, Abicipar-pegol and Sutent® (sunitinib), are in clinical trials for treating wet AMD and may take years to receive FDA approval.2

 Complement inhibitors

-Researchers are also looking into developing injectable drugs that will block runt-related transcription factor 1 (RUNX1), which is linked to abnormal blood vessel growth in the retina.8
+Researchers are also looking into developing injectable drugs that will block runt-related transcription factor 1 (RUNX1), which is linked to abnormal blood vessel growth in the retina.10

 Other medicines